mohammadbutt/42_get_next_line/README.md

 # Features
 This program reads multiple different files and keeps track of where each file finished reading when a new line occurs.

+# Return Values of get_next_line
+get_next_line returns -1, 0, or 1.
++ Returns 1 if a line has been read successfuly.
++ Returns 0 if the program is finished reading the file.
+This will occur when the last line is read more than once.
++ Returns -1 if the program was unable to read the file.

 # Complexity of the project
 Reading a file and displaying the output is not too hard.
 Let's suppose we have a file that looks as shown below:
 ```